-• M tends to miss the string, leaving a hole in your three note burst.
+- M tends to miss the string, leaving a hole in your three note burst.
 If this happens repeatedly, it probably means that the different lengths and curvatures of each finger are affecting your accuracy.
 Try preparing all three fingers on the first string, then move each finger in quick succession.
 (Obviously the notes produced by a and m will be muted.)
 Be careful not to lift m off the string as a moves.
 When you can do this easily, try the burst by still preparing your fingers on the string, but now, right before doing the burst, lift your fingers very slightly off the string.
-When you can do this easily, try the burst by step.

-• \underline{A} tends to bump into the second string.
+When you can do this easily, try the burst with no preparation, but your fingers should start from the position you established in the previous step. - $\underline{\Lambda}$ tends to bump into the second string.
 If this is happening, then \underline{a} is starting from a too extended position.
-Reposition your arm so that \underline{a} is curled inward at the middle joint a bit more, so that it easily clears the second string when it plays.
+Reposition your arm so that a is curled inward at the middle joint a bit more, so that it easily clears the second string when it plays.

-Be particularly alert to how both a and c (the little finger) feel.
+Be particularly alert to how both \underline{a} and \underline{c} (the little finger) feel.
 In any complex right hand movement they often tense up-ideally they should move together freely and easily, like a well-oiled hinge.